MrDoe/ClippyAI/README.md

 This tool is in an early development phase.
 Use it at your own risk.
 We take no responsibility, if it accidently deletes or overwrites your currently opened documents.
 If you encounter any issues or have questions or new ideas about using ClippyAI, please open an issue here on GitHub.
-Right now it's only tested on Linux and Windows, because I don't own a Mac, I would need testers here.

 **Future Plans**